Leica M9 versus Leica M Typ 240

 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

 Many modern cameras cannot only take still pictures, but also record videos.
 The M Typ 240 indeed provides for movie recording, while the M9 does not.
 The highest resolution format that the M Typ 240 can use is 1080/25p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The M9 and the M Typ 240 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The following table reports on some other key feature differences and similarities of the Leica M9, the Leica M Typ 240, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Leica M9 (⇒ rgt)||optical||no||2.5||230||fixed||no||4000||2.0||no||no|